 Students who take an education loan are designated to a moratorium period.
 Ideally, during this period the student does not need to make any loan repayment.
 This is the time between the end of the course and the start of a job and RBI has asked banks to provide a moratorium period of one year after the completion of the course.
 A moratorium period acts as a financial cushion for students and gives them time to find works after completing their course.

-How Planning Loan Repayment Can Help Students Save Big?
+How Can Planning Repayment Of Education Loan Help Students Save Big?

 Planning your loan repayment properly can not only help students lower their financial burden in a formulated way but can also help to save big.
 And this planning can begin quite early, as soon as the loan is disbursed.
 Let’s take a look at ways in which students can lower their education loan burden while studying.